mheldman/obstacle/README.md

 Library of obstacle problem solvers including multigrid-based methods.
 Most of the library is written in Python using scipy.sparse, while the smoothers for the multigrid methods use extension modules written in C++.
 While not parallel, the multigrid-based projected full-approximation scheme method ([1]) implemented here is able to handle some example problems with over ten million unknowns in only a couple minutes.

-To install, just run `sudo python setup.py install`
+To install, just run `sudo python setup.py install`.

 Note that there is a problem with the extension module installation which requires the user to add the location of the extension pfas_core to the Python path.
 This can be done by writing `export PYTHONPATH=.`, where `.` is the path to your pfas_core extension in your installation of obstacle.
 For example, if your obstacle package was installed using anaconda3 your path might look like `~/anaconda3/lib/python2.7/site-packages/(egg name)/obstacle/pfas_core`.